-This morning visit the 1,400 year old, gravity defying Hanging Temple, which seemingly floats up the face of Jinxia Gorge, where you will spend about 1 hour.
+This morning, drive 1 hour and 45 minutes to see the jaw-dropping Hanging Temple, which seemingly floats up the face of Jinxia Gorge, where you will spend about 1 hour.
 Continue driving 4 hours to Wutaishan to check in to your hotel.